steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemSpecification.md

  the actual attributes of a file, and are consistent with the view from an opened file reference.

-* Security: If you don't have the permissions for an operation, it will fail with some kind of error.
+* Security: If the caller lacks the permissions for an operation, it will fail, raising an error.

-## Path Names
+### Path Names

-* A path is comprised of path components separated by `"/"`.
+* A Path is comprised of Path elements separated by `"/"`.

-* Paths are compared based on unicode code-points.

-* Case-insensitive and locale-specific comparisons MUST NOT not be used.

 * A path element is a unicode string of 1 or more characters.